heusalagroup/fi.hg.ui/README.md

 ```

-Although it may already work, **this is just a POC**.
+Although it may already work, ***this is just a POC***.
 We may change the API any time!

+The model for `iframe.setModel()` can be created using [lomake.app/builder](https://www.lomake.app/builder).

-This example is available [lomake.app/test-iframe.html](https://www.lomake.app/test-iframe.html).
+This example is also available at [lomake.app/test-iframe.html](https://www.lomake.app/test-iframe.html).

 ### Commercial release